0xPolygonID/issuer-node/README.md

 Follow these steps:

-1. Copy your Ethereum private key, pasting it into `<private_key>` in step 2.
+1. Copy your Ethereum private key, pasting it into `<private_key>` in the next step.
 2. Run `make private_key=<private_key> add-private-key`
-3. Run `docker logs sh-id-platform-test-vault`
+3. Run `docker logs issuer-vault-1`
 4. Look for the end of the output starting with `===== ENABLED IDEN3 =====`, and copy `<X>` in `token:<X>`.
 5. Paste that token into the `ISSUER_KEY_STORE_TOKEN` variable in `.env-issuer`.